Sw4mpf0x/Kraken/README.md

 Password change and add user functionality can be found at http://localhost:8000/admin

-## Usage, detailed installation steps, and troubleshooting
+##  Detailed Installation Steps, Usage, and Troubleshooting

 Please visit the [wiki](https://github.com/Sw4mpf0x/Kraken/wiki) for more detailed information